ethanlopes36/ethanlopes36.github.io/_pages/research.md

 <img src="/images/Serpentinization.png" alt="Serpentinization" width="300" style="float: right; margin: 10px;">

 My doctoral research explores how serpentinization—a fluid-rock interaction process—modifies the magnetic properties of ultramafic (mantle-derived) rocks by generating secondary magnetic minerals.
-I approach this problem using two complementary strategies: (1) conducting laboratory experiments under simulated hydrothermal conditions and (2) analyzing naturally altered rocks collected from the Atlantic Ocean.
+I approach this problem using a two-pronged approach: (1) conducting laboratory experiments under simulated hydrothermal conditions and (2) analyzing naturally altered rocks collected from the Atlantic Ocean.
 Notably, I served as a U.S. representative on International Ocean Discovery Program (IODP) Expedition 399, where we drilled cores from the Atlantis Massif, an underwater mountain along the Mid-Atlantic Ridge.
 Faulting at the massif exposes deep-seated ultramafic rocks at the seafloor, offering rare access to study the serpentinization process and its implications for crustal magnetism.

 ---